 ** Doubles: a knock-out event open to all.
 Handicap play, players with a handicap of more than 10 will play off 10.
 An excellent coaching tool as partners are allocated on the basis of their handicaps.
 The higher your handicap, the better your partner!

-* Ladder: like the Association one, but for Golf Croquet.
+* Ladder: like the Association one, but for Golf Croquet, with the same rules.

 ** Teams League (Fraser Tankard): Tuesday evenings (probably no more than two evenings monthly for anyone).
 Please contact Derek Crocombe (via Daniel Crocombe if you want to do this electronically) if you want to play in this.

 This has proved very popular and is particularly good for new members as:

 a) you meet a lot of fellow members